Close Banner

 3. Coral Reef Restaurant at EPCOT

-4. Garden Grill at EPCOT
+4. Garden Grill Restaurant at EPCOT

 Gluten-Free at Disney Quick-Service Restaurants

-With so much to do in the parks, sometimes a quick meal is the only way to go.
-Allergy-friendly menus are available at most Disney quick-service locations highlighting available substitutes for the top eight most common allergens.
 Here are our top five favorite Disney World quick-service restaurants with gluten-free options.
-Even if you can't make it to one of these locations, you can inquire about gluten-free options when placing your order.
+Even if you can't make it to one of these exact locations, you can always inquire about gluten-free options when placing your order at any restaurant.

 1. Sunshine Seasons at EPCOT